Findwise/Hydra/README.md

 ## Setting up a demo pipeline

-To set up a pipeline, we want to *stage libraries* for containing stages, *stage configuration* to instruct Hydra how the stages should be run, and a document to process.
+To set up a pipeline, we want to add *stage libraries* containing stages, *stage configuration* to instruct Hydra how the stages should be run, and a *document* to process.

 Start the mongo deamon (mongod), in your `mongodb/bin` folder.